Altinn/altinn-studio-docs/content/technology/terms/_index.md

 ---

 ## Actor
-A actor is organisation or person that a user/system is acting on behalf of.
+An actor is an organisation or person that a user/system is acting on behalf of.
-As an example User A can fill out a form on behalf of Organisation B.
+As an example, User A can fill out a form on behalf of Organisation B.

 deprecated term: ~~Reportee~~

 ## Actor List
-The Actor list is a list over person and organisation that a user can act on behalf of.
+The Actor list is a list of persons and organisations that a user can act on behalf of.
 This right is given through roles or rights delegations.

 deprecated term: ~~ReporteeList~~

 ## Actor Type
-The type a Actor can be.
-Typical a person or organisation but also sub types of organisations.
+The type an Actor can be.
+Typically a person or organisation, but also sub-types of organisations.

 deprecated term: ~~Reportee Type~~

 ## Actor Type Requirement
-The requirent a app has for the Actor.
-Typical checked when a app is instantiated
+The requirent an app has for the Actor.
+Typical checked when an app is instantiated.

 deprecated term: ~~Reportee Type Requirement~~

 ## Altinn

-Norways E-Governement plattform.
-Launched december 4.
-2003.
+Norway's E-Government platform.
+Launched December 4th 2003.
 [Read more on altinn.no](https://www.altinn.no/en/about-altinn/what-is-altinn/)

 ## Altinn Apps

-Altinn Apps is the infrastructures for running apps developed in Altinn Studio.
+Altinn Apps is the infrastructure for running apps developed in Altinn Studio.
-Each organisation that is using Altinn Studio will have their own Altinn Apps Kubernetes cluster, isolated from other organisations.
+Each organisation that is using Altinn Studio will have its own Altinn Apps Kubernetes cluster, isolated from other organisations.

 See Altinn Apps [application architecture](/technology/architecture/components/application/construction/altinn-apps) or [deployment architecture](/technology/architecture/capabilities/runtime/appdeploy).